 Claude 4 Benchmarks Signal a New Era for Agentic Coding

-What I’d do with this: If you’ve been holding off on agentic development workflows because the reliability wasn’t there, this is the generation to revisit.
-Start with a contained project — a CRUD API, a data pipeline, a CLI tool — and let the agent handle implementation while you focus on architecture and review.
+What I’d do with this: Start with a contained project — a CRUD API, a CLI tool — and let the agent handle implementation while you focus on architecture and review.
+The reliability threshold is real, and we’re crossing it.

 Get the daily signal in your inbox